visalso/visalso.github.io/miscellanea.md

 permalink: /Miscellanea/
 ---

-## Quantum Simulation of Charge and Exciton Transfer in Multi-Mode Models using Engineered Reservoirs
+## Quantum simulation of charge and exciton transfer in multi-mode models using engineered reservoirs

 Contributed talk at the 2025 QSim Conference in New York City on August 8, hosted by Institute for Robust Quantum Simulation (RQS).